pcotret/k210-linux-nommu/README.md

 C Scripting Everywhere - The Smallest ANSI C compiler.
 We have a wish is to have a C compiler on k210 that can develop k210 C programs.
 So we cross-compiled tcc.
 This process is done by [@minux](https://github.com/minux) and me together.

 The Tiny C Compiler source code from https://github.com/mirror/tinycc.git.
-Originally planned to be added as a git submodule, but some people said that this is a tutorial for beginners, so the [tinycc source code](./tinycc) was added to this project.
+It is also in this repository as a submodule

 ```bash
 export PATH=/opt/riscv64-uclibc/bin:$PATH